Graylog2/documentation/pages/dashboards.rst

 Dashboard permissions
 =====================

-Graylog users with administrator rights are always allowed to view and edit all dashboards.
-Users with *reader* rights are by default not allowed to view or edit **any** dashboard.
+Graylog users with administrator permissions are always allowed to view and edit all dashboards.
+Users with *reader* permissions are by default not allowed to view or edit **any** dashboard.

 .. image:: /images/dashboards_8.png

 Navigate to *System* -> *Users* and select a *reader* user you wish to give dashboard permissions.
-Hit the *edit* button and assign dashboard *view* and *edit* rights in the edit user dialogue.
+Hit the *edit* button and assign dashboard *view* and *edit* permissions in the edit user dialogue.
 Don't forget to save the user!

 That's it!
 ----------